eXascaleInfolab/recimpute/README.md

 ### Manual setup

 #### Prerequisites
-- Ubuntu 18 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
+- Ubuntu 18 or later (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
 - A server with at least 64GB of RAM
 - Clone this repository.